aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 ## Calling action reference for middlewares

 Last but not least the optional forth argument passed into a middleware is the calling action, meaning the action that is dispatched.
 In here you get an object containing the actions `name` and the provided `params`.
-This is useful when you for instance want only certain actions to pass or be canceled under certain circumstances.
+This is useful when you, for instance, want only certain actions to pass or be canceled under certain circumstances.

 <code-listing heading="Reference to the calling action in middlewares">
   <source-code lang="TypeScript">